Salvos assisting flood-affected residents in the Top End

 - 2 min read

-The Salvation Army is continuing to provide food, refreshments and emotional support in the wake of ex-Tropical Cyclone Narelle and devastating flooding in the Top End.
+The Salvation Army has recently been providing food, refreshments and emotional support following the effects of Ex-Tropical Cyclone Narelle and devastating flooding in the Northern Territory.

-The Salvation Army Emergency Services (SAES) have been active in several evacuation centres across the Northern Territory, including at Nightcliff and Foskey Pavilion in Darwin, and Katherine High School.
+The Salvation Army Emergency Services (SAES) were active in several evacuation centres across the Northern Territory, including at Nightcliff and Foskey Pavilion in Darwin, and Katherine High School.
+While all these centres have now closed, The Salvation Army remains involved in the recovery phase.

-The team has served thousands of meals and refreshments in the region, with more than 800 people relying on the support of SAES personnel as they seek to begin recovery.
+The team has served thousands of meals and refreshments in the region, with more than 800 people relying on the support of SAES personnel as they sought to begin recovery.

 “We currently have teams from across the country that have been deployed to support evacuees in Darwin and Katherine.
 The Salvos will continue to support these communities for the long haul, not just in the initial emergency response but throughout both short- and long-term recovery phases,” The Salvation Army’s External Communications Lead Peter Sampson said.

-Scenes from the Foskey Pavilion Evacuation Centre in Darwin, where residents have access to lots of fresh fruit as well as drinks, meals and emotional support.
+Scenes from the Foskey Pavilion Evacuation Centre in Darwin, where residents had access to lots of fresh fruit as well as drinks, meals and emotional support.
 Images: Daryl Crowden

 “We are so grateful for the huge community effort that has taken place during this disaster so far.
 It is during these times of crisis that we see the Aussie spirit of generosity shine through, and we are certainly seeing that in the Northern Territory at the moment,” Peter said.